SeaQL/seaql.github.io/SeaORM/docs/02-install-and-config/02-connection.md

 let db = Database::connect(opt).await?;
 ```

-## Connection Ping
+## Checking Connection is Valid

-You can ping your connection when in doubt.
+Checks if a connection to the database is still valid.

 ```rust
 |db: DatabaseConnection| {